willstepp/writings/hunger/hunger-notes.md

 'I don't know why.
 I only know it was asked of me.'
 Mika sees the same hen with the black eyes dead

+Second part opens after they have been on a week-long hunt outside the valley.
+Mika is the hero, killing more than anyone else.
+Tye is at his side.